Prashant-Bharaj/Prashant-Bharaj/README.md

 <p align="center"><img src="https://imgur.com/wd3bnrm.gif"/></p>

+- 🌱 Currently a student at 42 Berlin.
+- Have done Master in Data Science from University of Europe for applied Sciences.
-- 🌱 I’m a Student from Atal Bihari Vajpayee Government Institute of Engineering and Technology majoring in Computer Science.
+- Have done  B.Tech Computer Science from Atal Bihari Vajpayee Government Institute of Engineering and Technology.
 - 💬 Ask me about Machine Learning, and Flutter.
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/prashantbharaj/) | [website](https://prashant-bharaj.web.app/)
 - 😄 Pronouns: "He" | "Him"